yooli23/LEGOEval/readme.md

 ```

 #### Documentation
-Check out our docs for the following steps at [here](https://legodocs.herokuapp.com/).
+Check out our docs for the following steps [here](https://legodocs.herokuapp.com/).